 Additionally, they can factor in as much as 50% of the overall costs that have been incurred.
 Below are just a few of the charges our clients often face:

 Knowing which of these fees are valid, and which of these are reasonable as well, is a big factor in managing this expense area.

 Depending upon your organization you may have some widely varying equipment needs.

-This has had a profound effect on recycle programs across the country and commodity prices on recyclables have fluctuated drastically as a result.
+This has had a profound effect on recycling programs across the country and commodity prices on recyclables have fluctuated drastically as a result.

-Unfortunately this change in the market has resulted in the ‘baby being thrown out with the bathwater.’
-Many people have abandoned their recycle programs all together.
+Unfortunately, this change in the market has resulted in the ‘baby being thrown out with the bathwater’.
+Many people have abandoned their recycling programs all together.

 There are still plenty of ways to set up recycling programs that are both good for the planet and good for your wallet.
 It just requires a lot more care, attention, and guidance.

-We hope you’ve learned some helpful tips and areas that need to be focused on.
-The above are just 5 of the 14 things we look for when conducting a waste and recycling cost reduction audit.
 If you would like professional help, on a risk-free shared savings basis, we’d love to help.
-Simply call us at 1-877-843-7579 or email us at email@example.com.
+Simply call us at 1-877-843-7579 or send us an email to learn more.